 The only thing that I was surprised at while using Cloudflare is that according to Google Search Console, “the time spent in downloading a page” increased for the site once I enabled the CDN service.

-Conclusion: Cloudflare is a great free content delivery network service provider.
+Final thoughts: Cloudflare is a great free content delivery network service provider.
 It makes your site faster and secure.